XenBond/MRI_training/README.md

-This is the code for running MRI scan device classifier.
+Simple tensorflow pratice: This is the code for running MRI scan device classifier.